Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 .. _isp-201multistream:

-Image Sensor Processing multistream pipeline
+Image Sensor Processing Multistream Pipeline
 ==============================================================

-ISP multistream pipeline allows user to process input from multi streams using one instance of ISP.
+The ISP multistream pipeline allows you to process input from multiple streams using one instance of ISP.
-Current multistream pipeline processes 4 streams in a Round-Robin method with input TYPE as XF_16UC1 and output TYPE as XF_8UC3(RGB).
-After the color conversion from RGB to YUV colorspace the output TYPE is XF_16UC1(YUYV).
+Current multistream pipeline processes four streams in a round-robin method with input TYPE XF_16UC1 and output TYPE XF_8UC3(RGB).
+After the color conversion from the RGB to the YUV colorspace, the output TYPE is XF_16UC1(YUYV).

-This ISP pipeline includes 19 modules, they are following:
+This ISP pipeline includes 19 modules, they are as follows:

 -  **Extract Exposure Frames:** The Extract Exposure Frames module returns the Short Exposure Frame and Long Exposure Frame from the input frame using the Digital overlap parameter.

--  **HDR Merge:** HDR Merge module generates the High Dynamic Range image from a set of different exposure frames.
-Usually, image sensors have limited dynamic range and it’s difficult to get HDR image with single image capture.
+-  **HDR Merge:** The HDR Merge module generates the HDR image from a set of different exposure frames.
+Usually, image sensors have limited dynamic range and it is difficult to get HDR image with single image capture.
 From the sensor, the frames are collected with different exposure times and will get different exposure frames.
    HDR Merge will generate the HDR frame with those exposure frames.